HomeResource Hub

 Salary

-Healthcare AdministratorOversees the daily operations of hospitals, clinics, or healthcare systems.Leadership, budgeting, healthcare policy knowledgeBachelor’s or Master’s in Healthcare Administration or related field$120K - $193K
+Healthcare AdministratorOversees the daily operations of hospitals, clinics, or healthcare systemsLeadership, budgeting, and healthcare policy knowledgeBachelor’s or Master’s in Healthcare Administration or related field$120K - $193K

-Health Information ManagerManages patient records, health data systems, and compliance with data privacy laws.Tech literacy, data analysis, regulatory knowledgeBachelor’s in Health Information Management or related and RHIA certification$58K - $94K
+Health Information ManagerManages patient records and health data systems in compliance with data privacy lawsTechnical literacy and data analysis skillsBachelor’s in Health Information Management or related and RHIA certification$58K - $94K

 Get started with these courses and programs: